Breaking ice jams, rapid snowmelt flood homes, businesses and roads across Alaska

 Drone video from KTUU showed numerous cars, trucks and trailers submerged, with oil and gas sheens visible in the standing water.

-Ice jams on the Yukon and the Kuskokwim broke over the weekend, sending huge chunks — some up to 12 feet (3.66 meters) tall — and water into riverbank communities.
+Ice jams on the Yukon and the Kuskokwim broke over the weekend, sending huge chunks — some up to 12 feet tall — and water into riverbank communities.

 Along the Yukon River in the eastern portion of the state, 15 homes in the community of Circle were flooded and at least three were pushed off their foundations, emergency management officials said.